In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 This is probably the most common question when it comes to rifle bipods.
 What size bipod should you get?
 And just like everything, there are personal preferences and pros and cons to all of them.

-While there are certain bipods out there that offer a ton of length adjustments, but when they get on the taller side you are sacrificing stability.
-That turns me off.
-They might work great for close shots, but those legs when in a longer position will start to flex.
-A lot of this is due to the design of the legs having to be a smaller diameter to allow the extra leg sections to stack inside each other.
+While there are certain bipods out there that offer a ton of length adjustments, when they get on the taller side, you are sacrificing stability to a degree.
+They might work great for close shots, but those legs, when in a longer position, will start to flex.
+A lot of this is due to the legs having to be a smaller diameter to allow the extra leg sections to stack inside one another.
+But it's great to have that option if needed.

-For example, this past spring while black bear hunting I was anticipating a bear to come out on a hillside that would have needed a very steep uphill shot.
-From the position we were glassing from, the only real option was the try a taller bipod.
-So I asked my friend if I could toss his bipod on my gun to practice a bit before the bears started moving.
-I swapped the bipod over and while it could have worked, I just wasn’t comfortable with the amount of flex in the legs and the movement.
-So right then and there, it was determined that if a bear came out in this area we were going to try to find a better spot to shoot from.
-Also in this situation I tried to see what shooting off my backpack placed vertical would be like, but I didn’t feel that was a great option either.
+For example, several years ago, while black bear hunting, I was anticipating a bear coming out onto a hillside that would have required a very steep uphill shot.
+From the position we were glassing from, the only real option was to try a taller bipod.
+So I asked Chris Neville if I could toss his bipod onto my gun to practice dry-firing a bit before the bears started moving.
+I swapped the bipod over, and while it could have worked, I just wasn’t comfortable with the amount of flex in the legs and the movement.
+So, right then and there, it was determined that if a bear came out in this area, we would try to find a better spot to shoot from.
+Also, in this situation, I tried to see what shooting off my backpack placed vertically would be like, but I didn’t feel that was a great option either.

-A bipod is meant to allow me to be extra steady and closer to the ground.
-Which is why for all of my hunts I use a bipod that goes from 7 to 10 inches.
-If I need something taller, most likely I won’t be taking a further shot and can lay my gun on my backpack.
+A bipod is meant to help me stay extra steady and closer to the ground.
+Which is why for most of my hunts, I use a bipod that goes from 7 to 10 inches.
+If I need something taller, most likely, I won’t be taking a further shot and can lay my gun on my backpack.

 This exact scenario happened on a past mule deer hunt.
-The snow was so deep that trying to use my Harris bipod was impossible.
-So I just tossed my backpack down and was able to still make the shot count.
+The snow was so deep that using my Harris bipod was impossible.
+So I just tossed my backpack down and still made the shot count.

-And one more curveball, if you absolutely don’t want a bipod, you could always use shooting sticks like the Swagger Stalker Lite.
+And one more curveball, if you absolutely don’t want a bipod, you could always use shooting sticks.

-If you’re going to use a bipod on your hunting rifle, I can’t stress enough how important it is to practice shooting off a bipod and even tossing in some hunting type situations in your practice.
-Learning how to use all the function on a bipod and practicing with it will definitely increase your accuracy while hunting this coming year.
+If you’re going to use a bipod on your hunting rifle, I can’t stress enough how important it is to practice shooting off a bipod and even tossing in some hunting-type situations in your practice.
+Learning how to use all the functions on a bipod and practicing with it will definitely increase your accuracy while hunting this coming year.

 Ideal for shooting in the prone position